One on One with Tamale Mirundi – 3 Jan 2017

 The Buganda kingdom is very democratic, the role of selecting a kabaka rests on the council.

-If you impregnate a girl and deny responsibility, doesn’t the pregnancy grow?
+If you impregnant a girl and deny responsibility, doesn’t the pregnancy grow?

 A Munyankole never reveals his wealth.